Inflect logo

 Power Analysis

-Power Grid Reliability: The Swiss power grid is among the most reliable in the world.
-Data centers, particularly in the Zurich and Geneva clusters, are supported by well-engineered, redundant infrastructure with feeds from multiple substations, ensuring high uptime.
+• Power Grid Reliability: The Swiss grid is among the most reliable in the world.
+Major data center corridors in Zurich and Geneva are supported by redundant power feeds from multiple substations, ensuring high uptime for critical facilities.
+The energy mix, dominated by hydro (~56%) and nuclear (~33%), provides a stable and secure power supply.

 Market Access, Business & Tax Climate

-Regional Market Reach: From Switzerland, businesses can effectively serve end-users in Germany, France, Italy, and Austria with minimal latency.
-It acts as a perfect central point for reaching the DACH (Germany, Austria, Switzerland) and surrounding regions.
+• Regional Market Reach: From Switzerland, businesses can effectively serve end-users across Germany, France, Italy, and Austria with minimal delay.
+Its central location makes it an optimal point of presence for reaching the affluent "DACH" region (Germany, Austria, Switzerland) and beyond.

 Natural Disaster Risk

-Switzerland has a very low natural disaster risk profile, with an INFORM Risk score of 1.8 out of 10 as of September 2025.
-The country is not exposed to major threats like tropical cyclones, tsunamis, or coastal flooding.
+Switzerland has a very low natural disaster risk profile, with an INFORM Risk score of 1.8 out of 10, as of September 2025.
+This inherent stability makes it one of the safest locations globally for housing critical digital infrastructure.
+The primary environmental hazards are localized and manageable.

-• River Flood: The highest individual risk factor, though modern infrastructure and site selection mitigate this threat in major commercial zones.
+• River Flood: The highest individual risk factor, primarily a concern in specific low-lying areas near major rivers.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business